 Vaping vs. Smoking?

 First, we’ll address the topic of whether vaping is truly better for you.
 Current research indicates that smoking cannabis actually releases more carcinogens and fewer cannabinoids than vaping.
-To put that in lay terms, you get fewer compounds that get you high or relieve your symptoms and more of the things that are linked to cancer.
 Another study showed that patients who vaporized had fewer respiratory symptoms than those who smoked.
 In yet another study, it was discovered that smoking cannabis releases more than 100 toxic compounds.
 Yuck.

 To further promote vaping – it gives you so many more options than smoking.
 Bowls and joints can typically only use buds or flowers, though you can smoke hash like this.
 However, vaping opens the door to waxes, oils, and distillates.
 And, if you still want to go old-school, vaporizers can handle dry herbs as well.